ArkFlame/FlameCore/docs/NpcAPI_Getting_Started_Guide.markdown

 }
 ```

-## 3. Create and Spawn an NPC
+## 3. Create a Basic NPC

-Use the fluent `Npc.builder()` to create, configure, and spawn an NPC with a name and skin in one chain.
+Use the fluent `Npc.builder()` to create, configure, and spawn an NPC with a name and skin.
+By default, NPCs are temporary and hittable.

 ```java
 import com.arkflame.flamecore.npcapi.Npc;